QUICK ANSWER

 Rhode Island Yes, if you qualify Must meet DBPR's nonresident, license-history, and law-exam requirements

-West Virginia Yes, if you qualify Listed on DBPR's current main real estate page and state-by-state page
+West Virginia Yes, if you qualify Listed on DBPR's home page and detailed state-by-state page; omitted from the general Licensure Information page

 The key phrase is "if you qualify."